elastic/elasticsearch-net/readme.md

 See: /cygdrive/c/source/elasticsearch-docs/html_docs/index.html
 ```

-and a small HTTP server will be spun up locally on port 8000 through which you can view the documentation.
+A small HTTP server will be spun up locally on port 8000 through which you can view the documentation.

 [Pull Requests](https://github.com/elastic/elasticsearch-net/pulls) are most welcome for areas of documentation that need improving.